HenriqueBBrum/Calculator/README.md

 # Calculator
-A calculator with a pretty interface and standard operation.
+A calculator with a pretty interface and sound using SFML
-It also has sounds.
-Using SFML